 GlassWire is another data monitor app and one of the best ones on mobile.
 It also works well as a security app.
 The app monitors your data usage on a per-app basis.
 It also blocks apps from network access if they get too frisky with your data.
 The UI is super clean and useful.
 Really, there isn’t anything overly wrong with this one.
-It does the job quite well and helps you identify data heavy apps that may need blocked or uninstalled.
+It does the job quite well and helps you identify data-heavy apps that may need to be blocked or uninstalled.
 There is a premium version with more features if you want them, but the free version should work fine for most folks.

 Data saving browsers

 Web browsing is still one of the most common ways to access the Internet.
 Many browsers have data-saving features available.
 Some examples include Google Chrome, Mint Browser, UC Browser Mini, Opera Mini, and Phoenix Browser.
 They compress data, lower the resolution of images, and sometimes omit parts of the website altogether.
 The result is lower data usage.
 Some other browsers have ad blocker add-ons that also lower data usage by not loading intrusive ads.
 Make sure these options are on so you can save data.